 Axanthic Albino Ball Python

 Axanthic albinos come out looking like healthy offspring.
 You get normal snakes that are het for snow.
 When you breed a pair of these snakes together, there’s a 1/16 chance that the offspring will be a snow.

 Because the axanthic gene is recessive, it means that the snake has to be homozygous for the axanthic gene.

 It needs to get the axanthic gene from both parents, not just one.
 Otherwise, the normal ball python appearance genes would be expressed.

 Ball Python Recessive Gene Breeding Program

-What you do have to do differently is that you need to breed two homozygous axanthics together.
+You need to breed two homozygous axanthics together.
 If you do, then 100% of the offspring will be axanthic.
-In the breeding world, this is a real bonus, as many programs don’t guarantee a certain offspring.
+In the breeding world, this is a real bonus as many programs don’t guarantee a certain offspring.